Lab 10: Character Display

 How many characters can be displayed on the 640 x 480 display using this font?

-What is the character position associated with the pixel at location (279, 173)
+What is the character coordinate associated with the pixel at location (279, 173)

-The appearance of the characters on the screen is determined by a “font ROM”.
-A SystemVerilog file named char_gen/font_rom.sv has been created for you that defines the font ROM for the characters.
-The font ROM is a read-only memory that contains the pattern of pixels that should be displayed on the screen when a particular character needs to be displayed.
-As described earlier, the size of each character in this font ROM is 8 pixels wide and 16 pixels high.
-The font ROM stores one bit for each of the 8x16 pixels associated with each character for a total of 128 bits.
-A ‘1’ in the font ROM indicates the corresponding position within the 8x16 character should be displayed in the foreground (i.e., white for white text).
-A ‘0’ in the font ROM indicates that the corresponding pixel should be blanked or put in the background.
+The appearance of the characters on the screen is determined by a font ROM.
+The font ROM is a read-only memory that stores the pixel pattern for each character in the character set.
+This is provided to you as char_gen/font_rom.sv.
+The font ROM stores one bit for each of the 8x16 pixels for each character, for a total of 128 bits per character.
+A ‘1’ indicates the pixel should be displayed in the foreground (i.e., white for white text), while a ‘0’ indicates the pixel is in the background.
+The font ROM is organized as a 1-D array of 8-bit words, where each word corresponds to one row of pixels for a character.
 The text below demonstrates the contents of the font ROM for the upper-case character ‘A’:

 8'b00000000, // 0